-In a real estate investment, the capitalization rate – cap rate for short – is a metric that describes the relationship between a property’s net operating income (NOI) and its market value.
-When calculating it, a few key pieces of information are revealed about a potential investment property:
+In a real estate investment, the capitalization rate, or cap rate for short, is a metric that describes the relationship between a property’s net operating income (NOI) and its market value.
+When calculating cap rate, a few key pieces of information are revealed about a potential investment property:

 - Potential Return: The cap rate represents the potential rate of return on a property assuming that it was purchased with cash.

 - Risk: Because it measures the return, the cap rate can also be used as a proxy for the market’s perceived risk in a property.
 A higher cap rate means that the market sees more risk and demands higher returns.
 A lower cap rate means that the market sees lower risk, so investors are willing to accept a lower return.
 Cap rates tend to vary by location and property type.
 For example, the cap rate for an office building in Des Moines is likely to be higher than the cap rate for a multifamily commercial property in Miami.

 - Asset Value: Based on the inputs in the cap rate calculation, it can also be used to calculate a property’s potential value.
 This is particularly helpful when trying to estimate purchase and sales prices in a pro forma.

 Given the points above, it can be seen that the cap rate is an important and versatile metric, so it stands to reason that commercial real estate investors should be familiar with how it is calculated.

 The cap rate formula is NOI divided by property value: